Marlinton, West Virginia

-Marlinton is a town in Pocahontas County, West Virginia, United States.
+Marlinton is a town in and the county seat of Pocahontas County, West Virginia, United States.
 The population was 998 at the 2020 census.
-It is the county seat of Pocahontas County and is known for its scenic beauty.
+Located along the Greenbrier River, it is known for its scenery.

 History

 Marlinton is named for Jacob Marlin, who, along with Stephen Sewell, became the first non-native settlers west of the Allegheny Mountains, in the Greenbrier Valley in 1749.
 New Englanders Marlin and Sewell built a cabin in what would become Marlinton, but after various religious disputes, Sewell moved into a nearby hollowed-out sycamore tree.
 In 1751, surveyor John Lewis discovered the pair.
 Sewell eventually settled on the eastern side of Sewell Mountain, near present-day Rainelle.

 Located at Marlinton and listed on the National Register of Historic Places are the Frank and Anna Hunter House, IOOF Lodge Building, Marlinton Chesapeake and Ohio Railroad Station, Marlinton Opera House, Pocahontas County Courthouse and Jail, and Pocahontas Times Print Shop.
 Located near Marlinton are Droop Mountain Battlefield and New Deal Resources in Watoga State Park Historic District.

 As a result of its rural location and proximity to the facilities of the United States National Radio Quiet Zone, the town has been a late adopter of broadband Internet.
 A 2018 article in Motherboard explains that the nearby Snowshoe Mountain ski resort has been able to provide fast internet, WiFi, and cell phone coverage by having a custom system built which is specially designed so as not to interfere with radio telescopes.

+In 2017 Marlinton became a founding member of the Mon Forest Towns partnership, which includes eleven other small towns within the Monongahela National Forest region.